-I took lessons in my early 20’s, but as I was traveling and working as a photographer, it was hard to find the space and time to devote to pottery.
+I took classes in my early 20’s, but as I was traveling and working as a photographer, it was hard to find the space and time to devote to pottery.
 It was only in my mid 40’s that I decided to dive in and learn the craft.
-In 2015 I began studying with master potter Phil Elson in Castlemaine.
+In 2015 I began learning with potter Phil Elson in Castlemaine.

 I create functional wheel-thrown porcelain ceramics, bringing handcrafted beauty to everyday life.
 Objects bring ritual and honouring to our daily lives.
 It’s my relationship to objects that interests me: they take up space in our homes, but also cradle our memories and stories, reminding us of the important people and moments in our lives.